Ernie Johnson Jr.: Personal life

 Johnson and his wife, Cheryl, a licensed professional counselor, live in Braselton, Georgia.
-The Johnsons have two biological children (Eric and Maggie) and four adopted children: a son named Michael, who was adopted from Romania, had Duchenne muscular dystrophy, and died in 2021; a daughter named Carmen, who was adopted from Paraguay; and daughters Ashley and Allison, adopted domestically through foster care.
+They have two biological children and four adopted children.

-Raised Catholic, Johnson now identifies as an evangelical and works on a regular basis with the Fellowship of Christian Athletes (FCA), Athletes in Action (AIA), and Samaritan's Feet.
+Raised Catholic, Johnson now identifies as Protestant and works on a regular basis with the Fellowship of Christian Athletes (FCA), Athletes in Action (AIA), and Samaritan's Feet.

 Johnson is a devoted Atlanta Braves fan.
-Though he was born in Milwaukee, Johnson's family moved to the Atlanta area when he was nine, and he considers it to be his hometown.
-He attended high school at the private Marist School in nearby Brookhaven, Georgia.
+Though he was born in Milwaukee, his family moved to the Atlanta area when he was eight, and he considers it his hometown.
+He attended high school at the Marist School in Brookhaven, Georgia.

-On the November 10, 2016, edition of Inside the NBA, Johnson and co-hosts were discussing the 2016 U.S. presidential election and the stunning upset of Donald Trump's victory over Hillary Clinton.
+On the November 10, 2016, edition of Inside the NBA, Johnson and co-hosts were discussing the 2016 U.S. presidential election and Donald Trump's upset over Hillary Clinton.
 While giving his remarks, Johnson talked about the build-up to Election Day, and how he would lean on his Christian faith and pray for the transition of power and for the division in the country.
 He also revealed that he wrote in his vote for Ohio governor John Kasich, who was one of the 17 Republican candidates and the last to suspend his campaign.

 In April 2017, he released his memoir, Unscripted: The Unpredictable Moments That Make Life Extraordinary.

 Health

 In 2003, Johnson was diagnosed with non-Hodgkin's lymphoma, but continued his work through June 2006, when he began treatment.
-Due to his cancer, Johnson missed TNT's coverage of the British Open and PGA Championship, the last two golf major tournaments in 2006.
-Johnson returned to Inside the NBA on October 31, 2006, while continuing his chemotherapy treatments.
+Due to his cancer, he missed TNT's coverage of the British Open and PGA Championship, the last two major golf tournaments of 2006.
+Johnson returned to Inside the NBA on October 31, 2006, while continuing chemotherapy.